Model reduction methods for nuclear emulators: Setting the stage

 \section{Setting the stage}

-We would like to solve a differential equation or an eigenvalue problem where the operators are a function of parameters $\params$.
-In the case of a differential equation, the goal is to obtain the solution $\psi$ of
+We would like to solve a differential equation or an eigenvalue problem where the operators are a function of parameters $\params$.\footnote{ Note that the literature may use a different notation, including $\mu$ for the set of parameters.} In the case of a differential equation, the goal is to obtain the solution $\psi$ of

 where $\{D, B\}$ are operators, and $\{\Omega, \Gamma\}$ are the domain and boundary, respectively.
 Generalizations to systems of differential equations follows straightforwardly.
 For the eigenvalue problem the solutions are $\{E, \ket{\psi} \}$, which satisfy